pfheatwole/thesis/meta/discussion.rst

     coefficient then obviously that also implies that I need to design the wing using wing sections.

-* How do you design a mathematical model that achieves those requirements?

-  * [[Through careful decomposition and parametrization.
-Introduce "wing sections" and how they simplify wing design using a two step process (specify the scale, position, and orientation of sections, then assign section profiles).
-Introduce the concept of section chords and the chord surface.]]

-  * The shape of a parafoil canopy can be defined in many ways.
-The simplest way is to specify a set of points over the surface to produce an explicit representation of the shape.
-The issue is that the intricate, non-linear geometry of a parafoil requires a large number of points.

-  * Instead of defining the shape with an explicit set of points, the complex shapes of parafoil canopies can usually be decomposed into a simpler set of parametric equations.

-  * If a complex shape can be represented with simple parametric equations, then each parameter of the parametric equations tend to be better at capturing structural knowledge than the explicit set of points.

-  * Because each parameter communicates more information than an explicit coordinate, fewer parameters are required, which tends to mean much less work is required to specify a design target.

-  * The conventional way to decompose a wing is to use *wing sections*.
-Wing sections make a wing easier to design and easier to analyze.

-    [[Discuss designing with chords + profiles versus designing the surfaces directly.]]

-  * Instead of designing the 3D shape of a wing directly (ie, as a large set of points), simple wings are traditionally decomposed into 2D wing *sections* :cite:`abbott1959TheoryWingSections` distributed along the span.

-    [[I don't like this phrasing: what does "directly" mean?
-Probably better to talk in terms of **structure**, since I'm thinking in terms of structured vs unstructured shapes; maybe use those terms?]]

-  * [[What the advantages of designing with wing sections as opposed to designing arbitrary wing geometries? ie, what are the benefits of the structured approach of "design by wing sections"?]]

-  * Designing the wing is then broken into two steps:

-    1. Specify the scale, position, and orientation of each section.

-    2. Assign a 2D profile to each section, called an *airfoil*, which defines the upper and lower surfaces of the section.

-  * There are a variety of conventions for the first step. [[This is where you specify the chord surface.
-By "variety of conventions" what I mean is "variety of parametrizations", but they're all relatively similar.]]

 * How should I cite the "Paraglider Design Handbook"?
 Just as a website?

 * Not sure where to put this, but I'm going with a "canopy" coordinate system